output format #

 Re-exports are encoded with two shapes, chosen by content:

 • Renamed: a synthesized declaration appears in the re-exporting module with aliasOf: {module, name} pointing at the canonical.
-Inherits typeSignature, docComment, parameters, reactivity, and defaultValue from the canonical; sourceLine is undefined.
+Inherits typeSignature, docComment, parameters, reactivity, and defaultValue from the canonical; sourceLine is the local export specifier's line.

 • Star exports: export * from './x' patterns are tracked separately on ModuleJson.starExports and don't synthesize per-declaration entries.